-Leading pediatric clinics have integrated this tool seamlessly in their workflow.
-They use it for instance for adult height prediction, better diagnosis as well as treatment optimisation.
-In addition, clinics now have an improved workflow and treat patients quicker, because bone age is provided by BoneXpert as soon as they take the X-ray.
+Leading paediatric radiology departments have integrated BoneXpert seamlessly in their workflow.
+This leads to more accurate adult height prediction, better diagnosis, and more optimal treatment.
+In addition, clinics now have an improved workflow and treat patients quicker as bone age is provided by BoneXpert as soon as the X-ray is recorded.

 Running on existing hardware and paid per analysis, BoneXpert is cost-effective from day one.
-Doctors are relieved from time-consuming manual ratings and consequently have more time for patient care.
+Doctors are relieved from time-consuming manual ratings, leading to more time for patient care.

 Bone Age Application Areas